 It should almost go without saying that illegible type serves your work zero purposes.
 You may be tempted to grab the fancies, frilliest, most exotic or creative type you can find, but if it distracts the reader from the message you are trying to communicate it doesn’t work.
 Type can be expressive, creative and riddled with subliminal meaning, but first and foremost it must transmit the essential information.

 The viewer should be drawn into the most important part of the design first.
 Make it stand out with a big shape, a startling image, a dramatic type treatment or a daring color--it doesn’t really matter, just hook ‘em in.
 Once your audience is captured, steadily decrease the action of each less important item guiding the viewer in the logical progression you want them to follow.
 This establishes ‘hierarchy’ in your image.
 Remember, you are designing to (a) grab their attention (b) get them the information they need and (c) help them remember it afterward.
 If there’s no clear focus of what to start with, you’ve already lost the battle.

 8. Pick Colors On Purpose

 Colors should never be picked simply at random.
-Every color carries a particular emotional and psychological meaning.
-Red can mean passion or love, where as green speaks more to nature and growth.
+Every color carries a particularly emotional and psychological meaning.
+Red can mean passion or love, whereas green speaks more to nature and growth.
 Understand what your colors do when you combine them and what they will mean to your audience.
 The mood of your audience can be successfully controlled simply by what colors you choose to work with.